 Do not exercise or eat a heavy meal for at least four hours before the test.

-If you have or have had a recent cold, flu or other illness this test will need to be scheduled two weeks following the end of your illness.
+If you have or have had a recent cold, flu, or other illness this test will need to be scheduled two weeks after the end of your illness.

 Do not smoke on the day of the test.

-You will be asked to hold certain medicines before this test.
+You can keep using inhaled corticosteroids, but you will need to stop other certain medicines before this test.
+These include:

 You should feel fine after this test.
 If you have any shortness of breath or wheezing you may be given a few puffs of medicine from an albuterol inhaler to get rid of these symptoms.
 Albuterol may cause one to feel slightly shaky for a short time.
 You will be able to eat, drink, and keep your normal routine after the test.
 Your doctor will discuss your test results with you.